 President Benjamin Harrison

-Benjamin Harrison is the only United States president from the State of Indiana.
+Benjamin Harrison is the only United States president elected from the State of Indiana.
 Not only was he the 23rd president (serving from 1889-1893), but he was also the centennial president, inaugurated 100 years after George Washington.

 The time of Harrison's presidency was transitional.
 Issues that faced colonial America were still germane, but Harrison also faced issues that plague presidents today.
 In keeping with the attitude of colonial American expansion, President Harrison brought six states into the union.
 This was more than any other president in one term.

 Benjamin Harrison was truly one of the first American presidents to succeed in foreign policy and matters beyond our shores.
 He increased the nation as a player in global trading and therefore dealt with the resulting tariff issues.
 Relations with Central America were established during his presidency.
 The Pan-American Games is a lasting institution created from this alliance.
 Our strength as a naval power and the build-up of all national armed forces can both be attributed to our 23rd president.
 Harrison was of the opinion that our army and navy should not be just a conscripted institution, but one that attracted competent, highly professional people who were interested in making the armed forces a career.
 Our role in global affairs expanded without a war or the sending of American troops to be stationed abroad.